-Blue is the Warmest Colour (La Vie d'Adèle – Chapitres 1 & 2, 2013) is the adaptation by Abdellatif Kechiche of the comic of the same name.The plot is identical to the comic but, instead of the narrator being named Clémentine, and dying in the end, she is instead named Adèle and remains in love with Emma even though she has taken another girlfriend.The film made history in the Cannes Film Festival by awarding its top prize, the Palme d'Or to the director and actresses of which the distinction is usually given to the filmmaker only.
+Blue is the Warmest Color (La Vie d'Adèle – Chapitres 1 & 2, 2013) is the adaptation by Abdellatif Kechiche of the comic of the same name.The plot is identical to the comic but, instead of the narrator being named Clémentine, and dying in the end, she is instead named Adèle and remains in love with Emma even though she has taken another girlfriend.The film made history in the Cannes Film Festival by awarding its top prize, the Palme d'Or to the director and actresses of which the distinction is usually given to the filmmaker only.

 Adaptation Expansion: The movie explored a lot of complex and realistic issues that involve two people from their consummate passion in their courtship up to the complacency that comes along with being in a domestic partnership.
 While Emma's character wasn't given a backstory like in the comic book, she and Adele's characterization are more complex and more layered.
 Their conflicts are also more difficult, realistic, and multi-faceted.

-Adaptational Modesty: Subverted.
+Adaptational Modesty: Averted.
 However, the sex scenes are absolutely necessary for the film in spite of what the naysayers may believe since the all-consuming passion provide a contrast to the powerful emotions that will transpire later in the confrontation between the two lovers.

 One trademark of Kechiche is his fondness for close ups.
 This worked well for the film since its naturalistic acting perfectly captured every emotion on Adele's face and made their expressions appear larger than life.